khangtruong1705/end_to_end_data_eingineer_trading_bot_project_with_kafka/README.md

-# Brazilian E-Commerce ETL Pipeline
+# Crypto Trading Streaming ETL Pipeline

 ## Description
 A data engineering–focused project that streams real-time cryptocurrency market data via WebSocket, processes it using Apache Kafka, and analyzes streaming data for technical indicators and visualization.